Frequently Asked Questions

 2. What is Traveler Companion and what can it do for me?

-Traveler Companion is an iPhone, iPad, and iPod Touch application that works with your existing Lotus Notes Traveler mail account to allow you to read encrypted Notes mail on your Apple device.
+Traveler Companion is an iPhone, iPad, and iPod Touch application that works with your existing IBM Notes Traveler mail account to allow you to read encrypted Notes mail on your Apple device.
 Version 2 of Traveler Companion adds the ability to compose, reply to, or forward encrypted mail messages.
 All messages sent from Traveler Companion are encrypted using Notes standard encryption.

 3. What do I need to have to use Traveler Companion?